csombric/SplitBeltDatabase/README.md

 The current plan is to train a series of machine learning algorithms on training data, which will consist of a random sampling fo the population, and access the model on a training set.

-# Models Evaluated

-# Analysis
+# Split-Belt Database

-The data analysis is ongoing.
-Preliminary characterizations of the data are ongoing at more data is added to the lab repositories.
+This repository consists of a Jupyter Notebook of the analysis of a split-belt dataset.
+The split-belt dataset is currrently compiled from only the Sensorimotor Learning Laboratory data (500+ samples).
+Onging efforts are being made to increase the size of the dataset to 5,000 samples by collaborating with other labs.

+Current Contributors:
+- Sensorimotor Learning Laboratory at the University of Pittsburgh (PI: Dr. Gelsy Torres-Oviedo)

 # Database